alexdon256/Power_System_State_Estimation_with_CUDA/docs/IO_FORMATS.md

 - `0.0` = Open (breaker blocks power flow)
 - Values > 0.5 are interpreted as closed, ≤ 0.5 as open

+**Note:** When BREAKER_STATUS measurements are loaded or updated, they automatically update the branch status in the network topology.
+This triggers topology change callbacks if configured via `TelemetryData::setTopologyChangeCallback()`.

 **Bus Measurement Format:**
 ```
 V_MAGNITUDE,VM-001,5,,,1.05,0.01